🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | Factual inaccuracies about entities | Incorrect dates, wrong attributions, or inaccurate entity relationships trigger factual misalignment with the Knowledge Graph — a direct trust penalty, especially for YMYL content. | HIGH (YMYL) | Fact-check every entity claim against authoritative sources.
 Cite sources for all factual assertions.
 Verify dates against Knowledge Graph data. |

 | Treating semantic SEO as writing more words | A 1,500-word article covering 15 correctly identified entities with accurate relationships will outrank a 5,000-word article that name-drops 30 entities without depth or structure. | MEDIUM | Quality of entity coverage is the signal — not word count.
-Focus on accuracy, relationships, definitions, and structured data, not length. |
+Focus on accuracy, relationships, definitions, and structured data. |

 | Platform-agnostic GEO strategy | Optimising for "generative engines" as a single surface means underperforming across all of them.
-Perplexity favours inline source attribution; Google AI Overviews favour entity density; ChatGPT Search favours Bing-indexed freshness.
-A one-size approach misses what each platform actually rewards. | MEDIUM | Run a platform audit: test your brand queries on Perplexity, ChatGPT, Gemini, and Copilot separately.
-Identify per-platform gaps.
+Perplexity favours inline source attribution; Google AI Overviews favour entity density; ChatGPT Search favours Bing-indexed freshness. | MEDIUM | Run a platform audit: test your brand queries on Perplexity, ChatGPT, Gemini, and Copilot separately.
 Apply platform-specific formatting from Section 19c. |

-| YMYL credential gaps — claiming expertise without entity proof | For health, finance, legal, and safety content, E-E-A-T scrutiny requires verifiable author credentials as entity signals — not just a job title in a bio.
-Authors without professional registration pages in their sameAs links are treated as unverified self-declarations by quality raters. | CRITICAL (YMYL) | For YMYL authors, link their Person schema sameAs property to their professional registration page (GMC number, FCA register, bar association profile, ORCID).
-Add hasCredential to the Person schema with a credential object linking to the issuing body. |
+| YMYL credential gaps — claiming expertise without entity proof | For health, finance, legal, and safety content, E-E-A-T scrutiny requires verifiable author credentials as entity signals.
+Authors without professional registration pages in their sameAs links are treated as unverified self-declarations. | CRITICAL (YMYL) | For YMYL authors, link their Person schema sameAs property to their professional registration page (GMC number, FCA register, bar association profile, ORCID).
+Add hasCredential to the Person schema with a credential object. |

 23. Implementation Roadmap: Week-by-Week